- Academic Regulations

 DISMISSAL POLICY and PROCEDURES

-The student is academically dismissed from the University, and the student typically is required to take one regular term leave of absence.
-Students on dismissal status are not eligible to enroll for courses at Bryant University; however, if a dismissal appeal is pending, the student may remain in courses for which they are registered.
+The student is academically dismissed from the University; and in general the student is required to take one regular term leave of absence.
+Students on dismissal status are not eligible to enroll for courses at Bryant University.
 This includes winter and summer terms.

 Immediate Appeal Process

-A dismissed student returning within three regular terms away from Bryant must appear before the UCSS to apply for reinstatement.
-A student must provide evidence that their academic performance will be significantly improved upon their reinstatement.
-Suggested evidence would include grades from courses taken while away, letters of support from employers, and a detailed plan outlining steps for academic success.
-A student who is in the process of appealing their dismissal may enroll in the winter or summer terms.
-Grades from the winter or summer terms may be calculated into the student’s GPA to reassess academic standing.
+Dismissed students returning after up to three regular terms away from Bryant must appear before the UCSS to apply for reinstatement.
+Students must provide evidence that their academic performance will be significantly improved upon their reinstatement.
+Suggested evidence would include grades from courses taken while away and a detailed plan outlining steps for academic success.

-If reinstatement is denied, the student may appeal the decision to the Provost.
-The Provost’s determination is final and the case will no longer be managed by the UCSS.
+If reinstatement is denied, the student may appeal the decision to the Provost or his/her designee and will no longer have any recourse with the UCSS.

-If reinstatement is approved and the student fails to achieve the conditions specified by UCSS or by the Provost, the student will be permanently dismissed from Bryant University.
+If reinstatement is approved and the student fails to achieve the conditions specified by the committee, the student will be permanently dismissed from Bryant University.

 Academic Renewal Policy

-A student who has been academically dismissed or who has withdrawn from the University with a cumulative grade point average that places the student in the Dismissal category may apply for readmission.
-This application for readmission may take place no sooner than five calendar years following the term of dismissal.
-This option is available only one time.
-Grades of "C" or better previously earned at Bryant University will be treated as transfer credits where applicable.
-No letter grade will appear on the transcript and the courses will not contribute to the student’s GPA once they are reinstated.
-Academic credit will be granted for a maximum combined total of 60 credits of course work earned at Bryant University or transferred to Bryant University.
-Eligible students must apply for readmission through the Office of Admission and the University Committee on Scholastic Standing (UCSS).
+A student who has been academically dismissed or who has withdrawn from the University with a cumulative grade point average which places the student in the Dismissal category may apply for readmission under the provisions of the Academic Renewal Policy no less than 5 years later.
+This option is available only one time to qualified students.
+Grades of "C" or better, previously earned at Bryant University, will be treated as transfer credits when applicable.
+Academic recognition will not be granted for a combined total of more than 61 credits of course work earned at Bryant University or transferred to Bryant University.
+Eligible students must apply for readmission to both the Office of Admission and the University Committee on Scholastic Standing (UCSS).

 Academic Performance in Major/Concentration Chart